Deugz/nb-phd/_build/html/_sources/Notes/Science_Notes/Amorphous.md

 ## Amorphous Ices

+### Litterature

+Study Title	Year
+"Infrared spectra of amorphous solid water" by G.A.
+Baratta and J.A.
+Westley	1989 "Infrared spectra of amorphous solid water: Implications for interstellar and cometary ice" by L.D.
+Deshmukh et al.	2004 "H2O ice in the interstellar medium: a comparison between observed and simulated infrared spectra" by C.A.
+Boogert et al.	2015
+"Ice grain morphology and infrared spectra in protoplanetary disks" by M. Min et al.	2016 "The Low-Temperature Infrared Spectrum of Amorphous Solid Water: A Spectroscopic and Theoretical Study" by J. P. Lewis et al.	2000
+"Mid-infrared spectroscopy of interstellar ice analogs" by J.M.
+Brown et al.	2007 "A laboratory study of the mid-infrared spectra of amorphous solid water and water-rich ices" by A.G.G.M.
+Tielens et al.	2008 "Spectroscopic properties of amorphous solid water: a review" by P. Ehrenfreund et al.	2015

 ### <strong>&#187;  <u> Discovery and early history </u></strong>

 The first experimental description of amorphous water ice has been achieved in 1935 by {cite:p}`Burton1935` that deposited water vapor on a copper rod maintained at -155 &#x2103;.
 It has since been an intense subject of research